Fallen (miniseries): Summary

 On Aaron Corbett's 18th birthday, he begins exhibiting strange abilities, such as the ability to talk to animals.
 It is revealed that Aaron is the Redeemer of prophecy, a Nephil with the ability to redeem the fallen angels and return them to Heaven.
 Aaron leaves his adopted family and spends the next year traveling the world with the angel Camael in order to fulfill his destiny.

 A fallen angel known as Azazel is released from his prison by a shadowy figure, who enlists his help in "aiding the Redeemer in fulfilling his destiny."
 Camael, having been wounded in a battle with the Powers, is put into a trance in order for him to heal, giving Aaron the freedom to do what he wishes.
 Aaron visits a nearby college, where he discovers an obsessive professor who has captured a Nephil, who turns out to be Aaron's old high school crush Vilma Rodriguez.
 Aaron rescues Vilma, but inadvertently alerts the Powers to his whereabouts.
 Camael arrives to defend Aaron and Vilma from Mazarin, the leader of the Powers, and his forces, but is captured.
 Aaron and Vilma are saved by Azazel.
 Azazel leads them underground and falsely tells them that Camael is dead.

 Camael tries desperately to reveal the truth that Aaron is a part of the Creator's divine plan, but Mazarin refuses to listen and cuts Camael's wings off as punishment.
-Aaron begins doubting himself, and Azazel tells him of a man known as "the Light Bringer", who made the initial prophecy of the Redeemer and who could help quell his suspicions that his abilities are somehow wrong.
-When Aaron discovers the fallen doesn't have long to live, he gives in and redeems Anane, once again alerting the Powers.
+Aaron begins doubting himself, and Azazel tells him of a man known as "the Light Bringer", who made the initial prophecy of the Redeemer and could help quell his suspicions that his abilities are somehow wrong.
+When Aaron discovers that the fallen do not have long to live, he gives in and redeems Anane, once again alerting the Powers.
 Refusing to run, Aaron decides to face them, even if it means his death.

 Aaron and Azazel defeat the Powers, and force Mazarin and his second-in-command to leave.
 Camael returns to Ariel for help.
 Aaron, Vilma, Gabriel, and Azazel travel up a mountain where the Light Bringer's temple is.
 Aaron alone ventures inside and it is revealed that the Light Bringer is not only Aaron's true father but Lucifer, the first fallen and leader of the Great Rebellion against God in Heaven.
 Vilma enters the temple to save Aaron, only to be taken to Hell.

 Lucifer tells Aaron that if he redeems him, allowing him to return to Heaven to conquer the Creator, he will release Vilma.
 Vilma, however, escapes on her own, leading Aaron to the conclusion the only one trapped in Hell is Lucifer.
 Aaron defeats Lucifer, then escapes in time to redeem Camael.
 Mazarin finally accepts Aaron as a part of God's plan and refuses to hunt the Nephilim or the Fallen anymore.
 Mazarin returns Azazel to his prison, while Aaron, Vilma, and Gabriel decide to return home.